-Mucopolysaccharidosis type VI is a rare genetic disorder where there is a lack of the enzyme arylsulphatase B. It is a progressive and life-limiting condition with a range of symptoms, which may include coarse facial features, reduced joint mobility, short stature and problems with the eyes, lungs and heart.
+Mucopolysaccharidosis type VI (MPS VI) is a rare genetic disorder where there is a lack of the enzyme arylsulphatase B. It is a progressive and life-limiting condition with a range of symptoms, which may include coarse facial features, reduced joint mobility, short stature and problems with the eyes, lungs and heart.

-The evidence is current to: 05 February 2016.
+The evidence is current to: 09 June 2021.

-Quality of the evidence
+Certainty of the evidence

 The clinical symptoms are related to skeletal dysplasia (i.e. short stature and degenerative joint disease).
 Other manifestations include cardiac disease, impaired pulmonary function, ophthalmological complications, hepatosplenomegaly, sinusitis, otitis, hearing loss and sleep apnea.
 Intellectual impairment is generally absent.
 Clinical manifestation is typically by two or three years of age; however, slowly progressive cases may not present until adulthood.

-Eletronic searches were performed on the Cystic Fibrosis and Genetic Disorders Group's Inborn Errors of Metabolism Trials Register, in CENTRAL, MEDLINE, LILACS, the Journal of Inherited Metabolic Disease and ClinicalTrials.gov.
+Eletronic searches were performed on the Cystic Fibrosis and Genetic Disorders Group's Inborn Errors of Metabolism Trials Register.
+Date of the latest search: 09 June 2021.

-In general, the dose of galsulfase was well tolerated and there were no significant differences in relation to adverse events.
+In general, the dose of galsulfase was well tolerated and there were no differences between groups.
 These events include drug-related adverse events, serious and severe adverse events, those during infusion, drug-related adverse events during infusion, and deaths.
 More infusion-related reactions were observed in the galsulfase group and were managed with interruption or slowing of infusion rate or administration of antihistamines or corticosteroids drugs.
 No deaths occurred during the study.